liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

     </ivy-module>

-The Plugins SDK works with project Ivy files to store artifacts and make them accessible to your plugin.
+The Plugins SDK works with project Ivy files to store artifacts and make them accessible to your plugin projects.

 If you don't want to use Ivy, you can store dependency JARs within your plugin project manually.
-Manual dependency management is next.
+Next, you'll learn about manual dependency management.

 ### Managing Dependencies Manually [](id=managing-dependencies-manually)